Archinamon/android-gradle-aspectj/README.md

 }
 ```

-If you will face problems with lambda factories, you may need to explicitely suppress them.
+If you will face problems with lambda factories, you may need to explicitly suppress them.
 That could happen not in aspect classes but in any arbitrary java-class if you're using Retrolambda.
 So concrete rule is:
 ```
 -keep class *$Lambda* { <methods>; }